phil294/AHK_X11/README.md

     # delete conflicting c function binding by modifying the cache
     sed -i -E 's/  fun open_display = XOpenDisplay : Void$//'  lib/gobject/src/gtk/gobject-cache-xlib--modified.cr
     ```
-1. `libxdo` is preferrably statically linked because it isn't backwards compatible (e.g. Ubuntu and Arch Linux versions are incompatible) and may introduce even more breaking changes in the future.
+1. `libxdo` is preferrably statically linked because it isn't backwards compatible (e.g. Ubuntu 18.04 and 20.04 versions are incompatible) and may introduce even more breaking changes in the future.
 So, clone [xdotool](https://github.com/jordansissel/xdotool) somewhere, in there, run `make libxdo.a` and then copy the file `libxdo.a` into our `static` folder (create if it doesn't exist yet).
 1. In `lib/x_do/src/x_do/libxdo.cr`, add line `role : LibC::Char*` *after* `winname : LibC::Char*`
-1. Build with `shards build -Dpreview_mt --link-flags="$PWD/static/libxdo.a -lxkbcommon -lXinerama -lXtst -lXi -lX11"`.
+1. Build with `shards build -Dpreview_mt --link-flags="$PWD/static -lxdo -lxkbcommon -lXinerama -lXtst -lXi -lX11"`.
 When not in development, increase optimizations and runtime speed by adding `--release`.
 Finally, run `bin/ahk_x11 "your ahk file.ahk"`.

 ## Performance